 The end of the year is the time we get to show extra special appreciation to the people who work in our homes by providing a generous end of the year bonus.
 An average year-end bonus is usually one to two weeks pay, although you can of course choose to give more!

 This year, with 72% of domestic workers* having lost all or part of their income due to COVID-19, an end of year bonus is even more meaningful.
-To help answer your questions, we’ve updated our Holiday and End of Year Bonus Guide which includes tips about providing time off, communicating your plans, and enrolling in Alia, a program that allows you to provide benefits to your employee.
+To help answer your questions, we’ve updated our Holiday and End of Year Bonus Guide which includes tips about providing time off and communicating your plans.

 Why we give bonuses…